 CalPERS provides service retirement and disability benefits, annual cost of living adjustments and death benefits to plan members, who must be public employees and beneficiaries.
-Benefits are based on years of credited service, equal to one year of full time employment.
+Benefits are based on years of credited service, equal to one year of full-time employment.
 Classic Plan members with five years of total service are eligible to retire at age 50 and new members/PEPRA Plan members with five years of total service are eligible to retire at age 52, with statutorily reduced benefits.
 All members are eligible for nonduty disability benefits after 10 years of service.
 The death benefit is one of the following: the Basic Death Benefit, the 1957 Survivor Benefit, or the Optional Settlement 2W Death Benefit.
 The cost of living adjustments for each plan are applied as specified by the Public Employees' Retirement Law.

-Contribution rates are based on the Actuarial Valuation Report as of June 30, 2016.
-The Plans' provisions and benefits in effect at June 30, 2018, are summarized as follows:
+Contribution rates are based on the Actuarial Valuation Report as of June 30, 2017.
+The Plans' provisions and benefits in effect at June 30, 2020, are summarized as follows:

-Miscellaneous

-Classic Member Hired Prior to January 1, 2013 New Member Hired On or after January 1, 2013

-2.0% @ 55 2% @ 62

-5 years service 5 years service

-monthly for life monthly for life

-50-63 52-67

-1.46% to 2.418% 1.0% to 2.5%

-7.00% 6.50%

-8.418% + \$22,717 6.533% + \$73

-Classic Member Hired Prior to January 1, 2013 2.0% @ 55 5 years service monthly for life 50-63 1.46% to 2.418% 7.00%
+Miscella Safety Classic Member Hired Prior to New Member Hired On or after Classic Member Hired Prior to Hire Date January 1, 2013 January 1, 2013 January 1, 2013 Benefit formula 2.0% @ 55 2% @ 62 2% @ 50 Benefit vesting schedule 5 years service 5 years service 5 years service Benefit payments monthly for life monthly for life monthly for life Retirement age 50-63 52-67 50-55 Monthly benefits, as a % of eligible compensation 1.46% to 2.418% 1.0% to 2.5% 2.0-2.7% Required employee contribution rates 7.00% 6.50% N/A Required employer contribution rates 9.680% + \$38,869 6.985% + \$919 \$ 7,331